MagentaSpruce/clock/README.md

 4) Javascript coding

 This project is not slated for any improvements and has 1 known bug in need of fixing.
-The bug is that upon the hands reaching 12 O'Clock there will be a transform event as the
+The bug is that upon the hands reaching 12 O'Clock there will be a transform event as the transform rotate reaches 90 and so resets itself.

 A simple walkthrough and explanation of the code is below: